Dr. Priya Kathirvel

 “Producers need to find ways to adapt recipes for their vegetarian, vegan and gluten-free customers, and that’s where we come in,” said Dr. Kathirvel.

 Other research focuses on lowering the sugar content in dairy products such as chocolate milk and yogurt, and the introduction of unfamiliar foods such as seaweed to the Nova Scotia consumer market.
-“It’s popular in Japan, but it’s not popular here even though we produce a lot,” said Dr. Kathirvel.
+“It’s widely consumed in Japan, yet remains underutilized here despite our significant production,” said Dr. Priya Kathirvel.

-After completing her PhD in 2009, Dr. Kathirvel has worked as a scientist at DSM, formerly Ocean Nutrition Canada, conducting research and development in their analytical division.
-She has been teaching nutrition and food product development courses at Mount Saint Vincent University, first as a guest lecturer and now as a part-time faculty member.
-She has received funding from Natural Sciences and Engineering Research Council of Canada (NSERC), Nova Scotia Business Inc. and National Research Council – Industrial Research Assistance Program (NRC – IRAP).
+After completing her PhD in 2009, Dr. Kathirvel has worked as a scientist at DSM Nutritional Products, formerly Ocean Nutrition Canada, conducting research and development in their analytical division.
+She has been teaching nutrition and food product development courses at Mount Saint Vincent University, first as a guest lecturer, then a part-time faculty member and now an Adjunct Professor.
+She has received funding from National Research Council – Industrial Research Assistance Program (NRC – IRAP) and contributed to research projects supported by Natural Sciences and Engineering Research Council of Canada (NSERC), Invest Nova Scotia and Dairy Farmers of Canada (DFC).

 Visit Dr. Kathirvel’s Faculty Profile